 According to the authors, sprints work best with bold goals.

-For the purpose of this example, we will set the ambitious goal to increase new donors on Giving Tuesday by 50 percent.
+For the purpose of this example, we will set the ambitious goal to increase new donors by 50 percent.

 If you don’t have a long-term goal already selected, the first thing you and your team will do on Monday is to set that goal.
 Then, write it on top of the whiteboard:

-“We want to increase new donors on Giving Tuesday by 50 percent”
+“We want to increase new donors by 50 percent”